-Due to family breakdowns, unemployment, domestic violence, substance abuse, and burden of chronic illnesses amongst other issues, there is arise in child-headed families.
+Due to family breakdowns, unemployment, domestic violence, substance abuse, and the burden of chronic illnesses amongst other issues, there is arise in child-headed families.

 By Moses Otai